opensearch-project/sql/docs/attributions.md

 Apart from the problems we identified earlier, we made significant improvement in terms of functionality and reliability:

-1. *Integration Test*: We migrated all integrate tests to standard Elasticsearch IT framework which spins up in-memory cluster for testing.
+1. *Integration Test*: We migrated all integrate tests to standard OpenSearch IT framework which spins up in-memory cluster for testing.
 Now all test cases treat plugin code as blackbox and verify functionality from externally.
 2. *New JDBC Driver*: We developed our own JDBC driver without any dependency on Elasticsearch proprietary code.
     [sql-jdbc](https://github.com/opendistro-for-elasticsearch/sql/tree/master/sql-jdbc)
-3. *Better Hash JOIN*: OpenDistro SQL launched with Block Hash Join implementation with circuit break mechanism to protect your Elasticsearch memory.
+3. *Better Hash JOIN*: OpenDistro SQL launched with Block Hash Join implementation with circuit break mechanism to protect your OpenSearch memory.
 Performance testing showed our implementation is 1.5 ~ 2x better than old hash join in terms of throughput and latency and much lower error rate under heavy pressure.
 4. *Query Planner*: Logical and physical planner was added to support JOIN query in efficient and extendible way.
 5. *PartiQL Compatibility*: we are partially compatible with PartiQL specification which allows for query involved in nested JSON documents.
 6. *New ANTLR Parser*: A new ANTLR4 parser was generated from grammar based on what we support along with a new semantic analyzer to perform scope and type checking.